1. Script Editor Overview

 Script opened in the active editor can be executed using the controls in the Script menu of the main GUI window or their corresponding tool bar buttons.

-When there are both a schedule and a script opened in the GUI the Execute button always prefers the schedule.
+When there are both a workitem (former "schedule") and a script opened in the GUI the Execute button always prefers the workitem.
 To execute the script alone right click the script editor and select Execute script from the context menu.

 Behavior of script execution is further subject to the flags (options) located in the Script menu: